-Outside areas and boundaries Repair category 1 Notes Boundaries should be regularly checked and maintained as necessary.
-There is a small retaining wall at the rear garden grounds.
-This appears to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.
+Outside areas and boundaries Repair category 2 Notes Sections of boundary fence were noted to the damaged and repairs are required.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
+There are retaining walls at the garden grounds.
+These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.